-How to process 1 TB of data on an Intel i3 with 8 GB of RAM and do it fast?
+How to process 1 TB of data, do it fast using just enough resources?
 How to organize and parallelize big data processing workflows in .NET?
 How to control CPU and memory usage easily?

 The inspiration for this talk was the problem I’ve faced when developing my side project - cookit.pl.
 The front of the service is a food recipe search engine.
 The back is crawling almost 1 thousand websites.
 For each web page, it determines if the page contains a recipe, extracts the text, ingredients, units, and amount.
 Images are similarly processed for relevance, rescaled and saved.
 This all sums up to 1 TB of data being processed on an Intel i3 with 8 gigabytes of RAM.

 The problem gets harder since every step of this process is differently bound (by the CPU, memory, network or non-parallelizable connection), my resources are significantly limited and the server is running also the website.

 - the pitfalls of micro-optimizations in big data processing workflows

 - how to handle parallelization in big data processing workflows

 - how to structure block of the process